California Local News Fellowship - Newsrooms

 Frequently Asked Questions

-The fellowship program is open to California-based newsrooms that produce original, local reporting in the public interest and are interested in hosting a full-time, early-career journalist for two years, starting in September 2024.
+The fellowship program is open to California-based newsrooms that produce original, local reporting in the public interest and are interested in hosting a full-time, early-career journalist for two years, starting in September 2026.
 We prioritize newsrooms operating in underserved communities, including for-profit, nonprofit, public media, and community and ethnic media outlets.
-We are most interested in newsrooms that understand and are seeking to meet their communities’ information needs and can articulate how hosting a fellow would contribute to that goal.
-Finally, newsrooms need to demonstrate that they are committed to professional journalistic ethics and support diversity and inclusion in their organizations.

 Yes.
-This program is available to all news outlets, with a particular focus on those serving underrepresented communities.
-The program offers robust support, training, mentoring, and editing to augment the fellows’ newsroom experience.
-That said, the fellows are in the early stages of their journalism careers and it is important that every fellow has an experienced editor to report to in their newsroom.
-Ideally, they will be in an environment with other reporters, too, (full-time, part-time staff, or freelance) with whom they can build relationships.
+The program is open to all news outlets, with a particular focus on those serving underrepresented communities.
+Fellows receive extensive training, mentoring and editing support to strengthen their newsroom experience.
+That said, every fellow is early in their journalism career.
+It is important that every fellow has an experienced editor to report to in their newsroom.
+Ideally, they will work alongside other reporters, whether full-time, part-time or freelance, to build professional relationships.

-While we have a focus on outlets in underserved communities, larger mainstream outlets are welcome to apply.
-We encourage larger outlets to place fellows in roles that expand their current coverage, assigning them to a beat, neighborhood or community that the outlet is not currently covering.
+While the program prioritizes outlets in underserved communities, larger mainstream newsrooms are welcome to apply.
+We encourage these outlets to place fellows to beats, neighborhoods or communities that expand their current coverage, including communities not currently covered.

-Because we are keenly interested in how newsrooms are serving their specific local communities, we require that each newsroom submit its own application, even if they are owned or managed by the same parent organization.
+Because we are focused on how each newsroom serves its local community, every newsroom must submit its own application, even if they are part of a larger parent organization.

-Because this program is funded by California taxpayers and is intended to strengthen local news coverage in the state, the program is restricted to news organizations headquartered in California.
+No. Because the program is funded by California taxpayers and is designed to strengthen local news coverage in the state, the program is limited to news organizations based in California.

 While fellows are based in their host newsroom, they are full-time, exempt employees of the University of California.
 They are managed by their onsite newsroom manager, who should provide day-to-day support and editorial guidance and help integrate them into the newsroom and the communities where they are reporting.
 The fellows are represented by the UAW Local 5810; your newsroom will be expected to adhere to the union contract governing their positions.
 If accepted, we will provide your newsroom with more information about this.

-The fellowship program will provide a percentage (ranging from 60-90%) of the fellows’ salaries and 100% of their benefits for two years, along with robust training, mentoring and editorial support.
+The fellowship program will provide the fellows’ salaries and 100% of their benefits for two years, along with robust training, mentoring and editorial support.

 Newsrooms are expected to contribute $25K per year if they have 20 or more FTEs;